Rhoban/onshape-to-robot/docs/source/exporter_mujoco.rst

         "draw_collisions": true,
         // Use only pure shapes (when available) for collisions "collisions_no_mesh": true,
-        // Whether to add a free joint to the root link (default: true) "freejoint": false,
         // Additional XML file to be included in the URDF (default: "") "additional_xml": "my_custom_file.xml",